moabu/cluster-mgr/README.md

 - Now copy that key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including your NGINX server (if you're not going to use another load-balancing service).
 - I prefer to open the `id_rsa.pub` file with `vi` then just copy the hash text into the bottom of `authorized_keys`

-2) Install the necessary modules on the Gluu Cluster Manager machine:
+2) Install the necessary dependencies on the Gluu Cluster Manager machine:

 ```
 apt-get update